stacksmith/trivial-project/README.md

-`:EXTENSIONS`    | see below | list of extensions and actions `:MANIFEST-FILE` | ".manifest.tp" | optional file containing filenames and actions `:MANIFEST` | | optional highest-priority list of files and actions
+`:EXTENSIONS`    | see below | list of extensions and actions `:MANIFEST-FILE` | ".manifest.tp" | optional file containing filenames and actions `:MANIFEST` | | optional highest-priority list of files and actions `:TEMPLATE-PATH` | "~/trivial-project-template/" | pathname of template `:OUTPUT-PATH` | your local project directory | directory that will contain new project

 Feel free to add any keys you deem necessary (and change .local.tp to initialize them to useful values).